michredk/rpiAirQ/README.md

 Nothing would work without proper sensors to collect the parameters we are interested in.
 After reseaching available hardware and considering costs, I chose the DHT11, a temperature and humidity sensor, and the PMS5003, a dust sensor that allows you to monitor air cleanliness.
 The PMS5003 measures PM1.0, PM2.5 and PM10 particles.

 The API will be responsible for sending sensor data to the app.
 Another decision I had to make was which technology to use for creating my REST API.
-I decided to use Go because it is lightweight and fast.
+At first, I decided to use Go because it’s lightweight and fast.
+But later, I realized I couldn’t find any working examples of code for getting measurements from sensors written in Go, so I changed my plans and went with Python instead.